25 Cheap & Free Things To Do In Seattle For First Timers

 Photo credits: sabine ojeil

-Located just outside of downtown Seattle, the Washington Park Arboretum is a 230-acre botanical garden offering a peaceful escape filled with diverse plant collections, seasonal blooms, and scenic trails.
+Just outside downtown Seattle, the Washington Park Arboretum is a 230-acre botanical garden with diverse plants, seasonal blooms, and scenic trails.

-The area is also popular for photographers, so don’t hesitate to dress your best and take some pics!
+It’s a popular spot for walking, running, biking, and photography so don’t hesitate to dress your best and take some pics!

-In case you’re new to the city, you can take a self-guided tour through the grounds or book a walking or tram tour with an expert as well!
+Newcomers can enjoy a self-guided tour or book a walking or tram tour with an expert.

 What to Expect: